Apple introduces yellow iPhone 14 and iPhone 14 Plus

 Both the iPhone 14 and iPhone 14 Plus have a ceramic shield front cover, the A15 Bionic chip, and Emergency SOS via satellite and Crash Detection.
 Read MobileSyrup’s review on the iPhone 14 here and the iPhone 14 Plus here.

-Apple will start taking pre-orders for the new colourway on March 10th at 5am PT/8am ET.
+Apple will start taking pre-orders for the iPhone 14 and iPhone 14 Plus in the new colourway on March 10th at 5am PT/8am ET.
 Canadians can also purchase the device when it becomes available on March 14th.

 Image credit: Apple